FCC votes to ban scam robocalls that use AI-generated voices | KRDO

 As the FCC updates its interpretation of federal law, some US lawmakers have proposed revising the law directly to further deter illegal robocallers.
 House Democrats unveiled legislation this year that would double the TCPA’s maximum penalties when a robocall violation involves the use of AI.

-Andrew Schwartzman, a lecturer and the Benton Senior Counselor at Georgetown University Law School, called the FCC’s move an important step forward.
+Andrew Schwartzman, senior counselor at the Benton Institute for Broadband & Society, called the FCC’s move an important step forward.

 “No one should think that this will stop bad actors from doing bad things,” he said, “but it gives the FCC tools to act quickly and to deter the companies that facilitate these practices.”